tuomas-tk/kirjatkiertoon/README.md

 ## Action type
 The object of the action in parentheses

 1   - User bought a book                    (book)
+5   - Reminder for books brought by user    (-)
+6   - Reminder for books available for user (-)
 10  - Seller's book has been sold           (book)
 100 - Send receipt by email                 (receipt)

 # Receipts